mrkwapo/StockTrackerApp-master/README.md

 * Using OOP principles import the scraper project into the web project.
 * Ensure the request Scrape element activates the scraper system.

+## Extra Credit ##
+I added google's News API to the homepage of the web application.

 ## Language, Tools and Framework ##
 * C#
 * JavaScript